 You are about 150 yards above the falls, but they are pretty impressive and a lot wider than Upper Falls.
 You can also walk down from here to the base of the falls, but we did not do that; we just took it in from the overlook.

 It was nice to be able to get such a good view of the falls, and I liked seeing where the water came from and where it was going as it traveled the McCloud River.

 Lower McCloud Falls

-This is the area that lots of other people were at.
+This is the area where lots of other people were.
 The parking lot was even full here, while the other two lots had maybe three cars in them each.
-This was the least impressive of the three falls to me, but it was the one you could get closest to and I heard you can even swim in it during summertime, making it a great spot to hang out and relax.
+This was the least impressive of the three falls to me, but it was the one you could get closest to, and I heard you can even swim in it during summertime, making it a great spot to hang out and relax.

 Here is a short video I made on my second visit.

 McCloud Falls are a great stop on Highway 89.
 The falls don’t have the staggering beauty that Burney Falls does, but being able to see three different pieces of a waterfall without even hiking is not something you can often do.
 Also, all of the parking was free, and there was no entrance fee to get into the area, making it a perfect place to spend an afternoon.
 Let me know what you think in the comments below.